 #5-#7: Fat Bombs

-Though we’ve covered plenty of breakfast options, don’t think your MCT usage is limited to AM meals and snacks.
-As you’ll see in these last two recipes, MCT oil also works well in dinner and dessert recipes too.
+Knowing how to use MCT oil isn’t limited to morning meals and snacks.
+As you’ll see in these last two recipes, MCT oil also works well in dinner and dessert recipes.

 #8: Shrimp Stir Fry

-If you’re craving takeout without carbs and sugar-filled sauces, consider making this shrimp stir fry recipe instead of calling your local restaurant.
+If you’re craving gluten-free takeout without carbs and sugar-filled sauces, consider this shrimp stir fry recipe instead.

-You’ll have the health benefits of the MCTs and you’ll only fork over 9g of carbs instead of the triple digits you’d see with traditional takeout.
+You’ll have the health benefits of MCTs, and you’ll only fork over 9 grams of carbs instead of the triple digits you’d see with traditional takeout.

 Start Using MCT Oil Today

-You may find a combination of more than one type works best for your lifestyle so experiment with as many forms as you can.
+You may find a combination of more than one type works best for your lifestyle, so feel free to experiment until you find one that you like.

-If you’d like to learn a bit more about MCT oil before you jump right in, check out these resources next:
+If you’d like to learn a bit more before you jump right in, check out these resources: